tallcoleman/heading-word-counter/readme.md

 3. At this point, it is also a good idea to rename the script project from 'Untitled project' to a name that is the same as or similar to your Google Doc.
 You can rename the project by selecting its name at the top of your screen.

 4. To the right of the icon is a function drop-down (it will probably say 'headingWordCount').
-Open this drop-down, select 'createTimeTrigger', and then select 'Run'.
-This will create a trigger to run the script every minute.
+Open this drop-down, select 'createOnOpenTrigger', and then select 'Run'.
+This starts the automatic count which updates every minute, and ensures the automatic count re-starts if needed when the document is opened.

 5. Since this is the first time you are using the script, it will ask you for permissions.
-(If you are unfamiliar with Google Apps Script permissions, you can [read a short explainer below](#google-apps-script-permisions-why-does-google-say-this-script-is-unsafe).)
+(If you are unfamiliar with Google Apps Script permissions, you can [read a short explainer below](#google-apps-script-permissions-why-does-google-say-this-script-is-unsafe).)

 6. After selecting "Continue", you may come to a screen that says "Google hasn't verified this app".
 If you are presented with this screen, select "Advanced" at the bottom-left and then "Go to Untitled project (unsafe)".

 7. When you reach the permissions screen, select "Allow".

-8. Use the reload button in your browser to reload your Google Docs page.
-After the document has fully loaded again, you should see a new menu named "Word Count".
+8. You should see a new menu named "Word Count" in your Google Docs window.

 9. The script should now be fully installed.
-If you want to run it right away, select Word Count > Update Word Counts.
+If you want to run it right away, select Word Count > Update Word/Character Counts.

 ## Using the Script